-The AppleCare Protection Plan for Mac or Apple Display provides up to three years of expert telephone technical support and additional hardware service options from Apple1.
+The AppleCare Protection Plan for Mac provides up to three years of expert telephone technical support and additional hardware service options from Apple.1

-When you purchase the AppleCare Protection Plan, just one phone call2 can help answer questions on a wide range of topics, including how-to questions about iLife and iWork and more.
+When you purchase the AppleCare Protection Plan, just one phone call2 can help answer questions about your Mac, macOS and Apple-branded applications such as Photos, iMovie, GarageBand, Pages, Numbers, Keynote and more.
+In addition, you’ll get 24/7 priority access to Apple experts via chat or phone.
 You can even get local repair service when you visit other countries around the world.

-- Local Apple hardware service around the world
+- Local Apple hardware service around the world3

-The AppleCare Protection Plan provides up to three years of additional hardware service options, both parts and labour, from Apple-authorised technicians around the world.
+The AppleCare Protection Plan provides up to three years of additional hardware service options, including parts and labour, from Apple-authorised technicians around the world.
+Coverage includes the following: